robashton/purerl-cookbook/web/rest.rst

     forbidden :: (Req -> state -> Effect (RestResult Boolean state)) isConflict :: (Req -> state -> Effect (RestResult Boolean state))

 These map almost directly onto their similarly named counterparts in `Cowboy <https://ninenines.eu/docs/en/cowboy/2.8/manual/cowboy_rest/>`_ which means the documentation for the latter can be read to determine their usage.
-A complete workflow is provided in the Cowboy docs for the various responses that will be sent as a result of nagivating thee callbacks.
+A complete workflow is provided in the Cowboy docs for the various responses that will be sent as a result of nagivating these callbacks.

-It is quite clear that because we're employing a builder with a list of callbacks in it that they can very easily be composed, for example writing a *resourceExists* that operates over a *Maybe a* and returns true/false depending on the value of state.
+While building a single rest handler in Cowboy and/or Stetson can be quite a verbose process, the nature of everything being a function in Stetson means that once commonality has been identified in a user application it is very easy to start composing handlers out of common functions (for example, a resourceExists could operate over a state of Maybe a and return true or false, there is no need to write this multiple times).